Zum Inhalt springen

 Investment in B2B sales digitization must pay off.
 A realistic ROI assessment considers both direct savings and indirect effects.
 Direct savings come from reduced personnel costs in order processing, lower error correction costs, and decreased communication costs.
 Indirect effects include higher order frequencies, larger basket values, and improved customer retention.

 For a mid-sized B2B company with 200 orders per day and an average basket value of 500 euros, the calculation works as follows: saving 30 minutes of processing time per order at an hourly rate of 40 euros saves 100,000 euros annually in personnel costs.
 Reducing the error rate from 12 to below 1 percent saves another 60,000 to 200,000 euros in correction costs.
-Increasing order frequency by 35 percent with the same customer base generates additional revenue.
+Increasing order frequency by 35 percent (project experience) with the same customer base generates additional revenue.
 Set against typical implementation costs of 30,000 to 80,000 euros.

 Phased Introduction: The Pragmatic Path to Digitization